monzo/progression-framework/frameworks/engineering/web.md

           - "Helps people in non-technical roles understand technical constraints / trade-offs"
           - "Shares technical context and direction for less experienced engineers"
           - "Gives direct and constructive feedback to other engineers"
-          - "Communicates their area’s role within the larger mission of the company"
       - level: 5
         criteria:
           - "Helps other people develop themselves and regularly gives insightful, useful feedback to those around them"
           - "Talks to non-technical stakeholders on appropriate level of abstraction"
-          - "Communicates the long-term vision & mission for the company and their area"
       - level: 6
         criteria:
           - "Transparent about feedback they have received and what they are going to do differently"
-          - "An effective and inspiring communicator internally and externally"
   - name: "impact"
     title:
     content:
       - level: 1
         criteria:
           - "Delivers assigned tasks, working with a more senior team member, and able to take PR feedback to improve their work"
-          - "Independently works on small, low-impact, well-defined tasks"
-          - "Looks to optimise existing work (e.g. processes, procedures, products, etc)"
       - level: 2
         criteria:
           - "Delivers assigned tasks that meet expected criteria"